Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Introduction

-The separability into primal (iterates) and dual (stored gradients) convergence provides two limits on the convergence rate and we analyze the trade-off between them.
-For SAGA, where primal and dual updates are coupled, this trade-off is crucial for designing samplings and we provide a new sampling strategy that improves the know rates for SAGA.
-For algorithms like L-SVRG, where the memory update is independent of the sampling, the analysis allows us to determine whether we are primal or dual limited and select expected epoch length accordingly.
-Our new rates improve on the previously known for L-SVRG.
-To the authors' knowledge, no results are available in literature that connect the choice of sampling with the updates of the stored gradients.
+The analysis reveals a trade-off between the convergence of the primal iterate (approximate solution) and the dual iterates (stored gradients).
+For SAGA, where primal and dual updates are coupled, it is crucial to consider this trade-off when designing samplings and we provide a new sampling strategy that improves on the known convergence rates for SAGA.
+For algorithms like L-SVRG, where the memory update is independent of the sampling, it is always beneficial in terms of convergence rate to update more often.
+However, this incurs a higher computational cost so we present an update strategy that balances the computational cost against the convergence rate.
+Our new rates and computational complexity improve on the previously known results for L-SVRG.

 The algorithm in this paper has similarities to the algorithms analyzed in \cite{hofmann_variance_2015} and \cite{zhang_unifying_2019}.
-The difference between our algorithm and the memorization algorithms in \cite{hofmann_variance_2015} is that the latter lack a proximal term and has some further restrictions the the memory update.
-The extra freedom in our algorithm allows for, among other things, importance sampling in SAGA.
-Importance sampling is not supported by the algorithm in \cite{zhang_unifying_2019} either.
-It is also applied to a larger class of monotone inclusion problems so the analysis is more conservative with smaller step-sizes and slower rates as a consequence.
+Compared to the memorization algorithm in \cite{hofmann_variance_2015}, our algorithm allows for a proximal term and has a less restrictive gradient memory update.
+Our algorithm also allows for importance sampling in SAGA, something that is not supported by the analysis in \cite{zhang_unifying_2019}.
+Furthermore, the algorithm of \cite{zhang_unifying_2019} is applied to a larger class of monotone inclusion problems, potentially making the analysis more conservative.